kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

     - As MC, run up the path past the Gamorrean and open first door on right
       - While this happens, Carth and Mission should finish off the rakghouls
       - We need them out of the way for the upcoming [GP Warp](<../Techniques/GP Warp#buffered-gp-warps>)
-      - This also helps us hit Bastila's XP threshold
     - Swap to Carth and open door on left (before the force field)
     - Swap to MC and rescue Zaalbar
     - *Party: Add Carth, Keep Mission when prompted*
-    - Run MC slightly into Zaalbar's cell for protection from the Gamorreans
+    - Run MC slightly into Zaalbar's cell for protection from the Gamorreans (and use a medpac if needed)
-    - Swap to Carth and lower force field
+    - Swap to Carth and use the console to have Mission lower the force field
     - Swap to Mission and [Buffer GP Warp](<../Techniques/GP Warp#buffered-gp-warps>) to teleport MC
   - *If you choose not to use the above strat:*
     - Activate Solo Mode and place Mission next to ladder
     - Run to cell and free Zaalbar
-    - *Party: Add Carth, Keep Mission when prompted*
+    - *Party: Keep Mission when prompted*
     - Switch to Mission and leave by ladder
-    - Reenter sewers
+    - Reenter sewers and Activate Solo Mode
-    - Throw frag grenade at rakghouls
-    - Swap to Mission and Deactivate Force Field
+    - Interact with console to have Mission lower the force field
-      - Carth and MC should finish off rakghouls while Mission does this
-      - We need the rakghouls to die so we hit Bastila's XP threshold
 - Enter Upper Sewers
 - ***Optional Strat: Upper Sewers [GP Warp](<../Techniques/GP Warp#buffered-gp-warps>)***
-  - *This strat saves about 10 seconds in the Vulkar Garage, but it's finicky.
-It's personal preference whether to use this trick or not.*
+  - *This strat saves about 10 seconds in the Vulkar Garage, but it can be finicky as Carth may be in combat, and your party members may move at inopportune times.*
   - *To perform this strat:*
-    - *Party: Remove Mission*
+    - *Party: Make sure Carth is in and Mission is out*
     - Activate Solo Mode
     - As Carth, open the door behind you to Lower Sewers
-    - As MC, run through sewers and kill the Malfunctioning Droid
+    - As MC, run through sewers until just past the Minor Gas Mine and just before the Malfunctioning Droid
-      - You can skip this if all the Vulkars died while entering the Undercity
     - Quickly swap to Carth and [Buffer GP Warp](<../Techniques/GP Warp#buffered-gp-warps>) to teleport MC to end of sewers
     - Queue up Flurries on the Vulkar Guards, then swap back to Carth
-      - We want these guards to die to hit Bastila's XP threshold
+      - We want to eliminate these guards so MC doesn't die while Carth is running
-    - Run through sewers to same point as before (just after the Minor Gas Mine)
+    - Run through sewers to same point as before
-    - Watch MC's health during this section and heal as needed
     - Swap to MC and [Buffer GP Warp](<../Techniques/GP Warp#buffered-gp-warps>) to teleport Carth to end of sewers
   - *If you choose not to use the above strat:*
     - *Party: Remove Mission and Carth*
     - Run through left tunnel, then take right tunnel
-    - Kill the Malfunctioning Droid
-      - This is now needed to hit Bastila's XP threshold
     - Juke past the rancor and enter the Vulkar Base
       - Try to run always at a 90 degree angle from the rancor's pursuit
       - Or, loot the bones and add a Frag Grenade and some Synthesized Odor to the pile of bones to kill the rancor (wastes 20 seconds)